 So let me get this straight.
 The numbers are only for emergency rescue, the cost of which will likely be charged back to me.
 But if I get caught riding without numbers, the fine is $250.
 Either way, I’ll end up paying.
 Sounds about right for a Canadian taxpayer, doesn’t it?

 I couriered my paperwork to Fredericton on May 15.
 Their site said to allow five business days for processing, plus time in the mail.
 Yippee!
 The approved paperwork and licence arrived at my mailbox May 28.
 That’s five business days (May 20 was a holiday) plus three business days for Canada Post.
+The online response is even quicker, with temporary licence numbers back to you almost overnight (which are the same as the permanent ones that come in the mail with your approved paperwork).
 Good job, Fredericton, and thanks for getting me on to the water this weekend!